gary4est/ecs-grafana/README.md

 ## Required Environment Variables
-In order to build and run Grafana in AWS on ECS, you need to setup an RDS Mysql instance, with the `grafana` database.
+In order to build and run Grafana ECS in AWS, you need to setup an RDS Mysql instance, with the `grafana` database.
+The [grafana mysql guide](https://grafana.com/docs/features/datasources/mysql/) has information on this setup.

 This build utilizes the [aws-env tool](https://github.com/Droplr/aws-env) from [Droplr](https://github.com/Droplr) to grab values from the AWS Parameter store as environment variables that the ECS service will use.
+See the `ENTRYPOINT` in the [Dockerfile](Dockerfile)

 ```
 GF_AUTH_DISABLE_LOGIN_FORM